nunit/nunit.analyzers/documentation/NUnit2045.md

 ## Description

 The `Within` modifier should only be used for numeric or Date/Time arguments or tuples containing only these element types.
-Using it on another type will not have any effect.
+Using it on other types will not have any effect.

 ## Motivation